awslabs/duvet/design/witness/decisions.md

 ## Relationship to the correlation fix

-The current engine computes T's and I's execution status independently across all reports, so no single witness is ever required to have seen both — which contradicts the discharge definition above.
+Before this feature, the engine computed T's and I's execution status independently across all reports, so no single witness was ever required to have seen both — contradicting the discharge definition above.
-That is being fixed in its own work stream.
+This document's machinery is that fix for the pair verdict: the engine now computes discharge through the verified witness layer (spec Property W1), and the old multi-report OR-fold survives only as the global, non-correlating Property W3 (spec §6).
 The position taken here: the original design intent (per-witness binding) was right;
 the recorded decision discussed an ambiguity that only exists for aggregate reports, and the implementation generalized that ambiguity into an overbroad fold.
-**The fix's scope therefore includes clarifying the original intent in `design/query/decisions.md` and spec §5.2**, not just changing code — and if the fix is built on this document's machinery, that clarification work expands accordingly.
+**What remains of the fix is documentation, not code: clarifying the original intent in `design/query/decisions.md` and coverage-model spec §5.2** (see work items).
 This document does not restate that work.

 ---